WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 :::details
 ### Change

-When in a spending transaction the provided input coins are larger than the value sent to the destination address, then the leftover change is sent back to an address of the same wallet.
+In a spending transaction where the provided input coins are larger than the value sent to the destination address, then the leftover change is sent to a new address of the same wallet.
 CoinJoins create standardized equal value outputs, and the change of a CoinJoin can easily be linked to the input, thus they have 0 anonymity set.
 Read more: [Change coins](/using-wasabi/ChangeCoins.md)
 :::